chrisjd20/simple-dns-proxy/README.md

 - `records`: A map of domain names to IP addresses for A records
 - `fallback_dns`: The DNS server to relay queries to when not found in `records`
+- `fallback_protocol`: The protocol to use for relaying queries ("udp", "tcp").
+If blank, it uses the incoming protocol.
 - `server`: Server configuration section
   - `udp`: UDP server settings
     - `enabled`: Whether to enable the UDP server (boolean)